HeintjeB/watson/README.md

 example.return_df_1() # The explorer will not include this dataframe. example_df = example.return_df_2() # The explorer will include this dataframe.

+"""REMARK 2:
+This library is not designed to load more than 20,000 rows (yet).
+We suggest using .head() to reduce the size of your dataframe before using this library.
+"""
 ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>